bug400/pyilper/README.md

 Compatibility
 -------------

-pyILPER has been successful tested with LINUX, Windows 7 and Mac OS X.
+pyILPER has been successful tested with LINUX, Windows 7 and Mac OS.

 Installation